 2011 sees the release of ‘Soulicious’, a soul duets album, which features iconic artists such as Freda Payne, Percy Sledge, and Jacki Graham.
 A tour to promote the album will feature some duets, and original songs by all of these top UK and US stars.

-This is just one of a number of different ventures Cliff Richard has produced since he first got a guitar at the age of 16.
+This is just one of a number of different ventures Cliff Richards has produced since he first got a guitar at the age of 16.
 Along with Pop, Soul, and Rock ‘n’ Roll, he’s also released Christian and Gospel albums.
 Despite his struggles with airplay, recent figures show he has put out 149 singles, 44 EP’s, 88 albums, and 11 compilations, all of which his loyal fan base have supported.

 Cliff has always had a loyal following in the UK, and his fan base extends into Europe, particularly Germany, Holland, Denmark, Belgium and Sweden.
 There are also fans in Australia, New Zealand, and America.
-Although Cliff Richard was never a huge ‘success story’ stateside, he still managed to break into the charts, achieving 8 top 40 singles, notable among them were ‘Devil Woman’, and ‘We Don’t Talk Anymore’.
+Although Cliff Richards was never a huge ‘success story’ stateside, he still managed to break into the charts, achieving 8 top 40 singles, notable among them were ‘Devil Woman’, and ‘We Don’t Talk Anymore’.

 Recording aside, he has also turned his attention to a number of other projects, partly, it’s been said, to compensate for his lack of royalty earning radio play.
-A variety of Cliff Richard merchandise has made it to market, including perfume named after some of his hit songs, calendars, teddy bears, and of course, his wine.
+A variety of Cliff Richards merchandise has made it to market, including perfume named after some of his hit songs, calendars, teddy bears, and of course, his wine.
 Cliff owns a vineyard in Portugal, and sells Vida Nova wine online, and also via Waitrose.

 Cliff has also been a well-known star of stage and screen, appearing in films with his backing band The Shadows, taking to the stage in pantomime and plays, and coming up with a musical called ‘Heathcliff’.
-This production was inspired by the novel ‘Wuthering Heights’, with Cliff Richard credited for writing the book of the musical, and taking a starring role in the production.
+This production was inspired by the novel ‘Wuthering Heights’, with Cliff Richards credited for writing the book of the musical, and taking a starring role in the production.

 Although there have been a few career breaks, Cliff shows no signs of stopping, and continues to release records, work with an eclectic range of musicians and singers, and put his creative skills and business mind to good use on a variety of other projects.
-Who knows where the Cliff Richard journey will lead us next.
+Who knows where the Cliff Richards journey will lead us next.